exegesis-js/exegesis/docs/Exegesis Controllers.md

   will creates a new validation error.  `location` should be a parameter location from `context.parameterLocations`.
 Note that this does not throw the error - your code has to do that.

+- `context.route.path` is a string with the path that was matched from the API document.
+  This is similar to `req.route.path` in Express.

+- `context.baseUrl` is a string with the baseUrl that was stripped off to match `context.route.path`.
+This is similar to `req.baseUrl` in Express.